I am a researcher-writer-maker studying how people use culture to resist the dominant systems of inequity and build the future worlds we deserve.

 You can visit my collaborators' webpages below:

-The second iteration took place at the Center for Complexity, and was titled Slumber Party.
+In the summer of 2019, the second iteration took place at the Center for Complexity, and was titled Slumber Party.
 Its primary documentation is not available without direct inquiry to all participants, whose emails are as follows:

 Jess Brown theladyjbrown@gmail.com